Toranks/Non_Fatal_Wounds-Extended/README.md

 * Fear of weapon (reduced 1 strikes against what wounded them) > Not mechanical, wounded with any weapon
 * Fear of the dark/light (reduced 1 strikes during the time they were wounded) > Not mechanical, wounded on day, night, or underground
 * Fear of terrain (increased 1-2 move cost for the terrain they were wounded on) > Not mechanical, wounded on some terrains
+* Fear of fog (-40% mp when fog is active) > Not mechanical, wounded with fog active
 * Frostbite (-30% cold resistance) > All units, wounded with ice attack
 * Gash (-30% blade resistance) > All units, wounded with blade attack
 * Infection (10% chance to be poisoned every turn) > Not mechanical or not unpoisonable, random